Neuroevolution in Games: State of the Art and Open Challenges: Role of neuroevolution

 Another genre where evolved neural networks have been used in the role of action selectors is first-person shooter (FPS) games.
 Here, the work of Parker and Bryant on evolving bots for the popular 90's FPS {\it Quake II} is a good example~\cite{parker2008neuro,parker2012neurovisual}.
 In this case, the neural networks have different outputs for turning left/right, moving forward/backward and shooting.
-The FPS game which has been used most frequently for AI/CI experimentation is probably Unreal Tournament, as it has an accessible interface and has been used in a popular competition, the {\it 2k BotPrize}~\cite{hingston2010new}. van Hoorn et al. evolved layered controllers consisting of several neural networks that implemented different components of good game-playing behaviour: path following exploration and shooting~\cite{van2009hierarchical}.
+The FPS game which has been used most frequently for AI/CI experimentation is probably Unreal Tournament, as it has an accessible interface (called Pogamut~\cite{gemrot2009pogamut}) and has been used in a popular competition, the {\it 2K BotPrize}~\cite{hingston2010new}. van Hoorn et al. evolved layered controllers consisting of several neural networks that implemented different components of good game-playing behavior: path following exploration and shooting~\cite{van2009hierarchical}.
 The different networks output direct control signals corresponding to movement directions and shooting, and were able to override each other according to a fixed hierarchy.
-Schrum et al evolved neural networks to behave in a human-like manner using the same testbed~\cite{schrum:cig11competition}.
-Another game with strong similarities to first-person shooter in terms of the capabilities of the agents (though a completely different focus for its gameplay) is the experimental game NERO, which sees each of its agents controlled by its own neural network evolved through a version of NEAT~\cite{stanley2005real}.
+Schrum et al. evolved neural networks to behave in a human-like manner using the same testbed~\cite{schrum:cig11competition}.
+Another game with strong similarities to first-person shooter in terms of the capabilities of the agents (though a completely different focus for its gameplay) is the experimental game NERO, which sees each of its agents controlled by its own neural network evolved through a version of the popular NE method NEAT~\cite{stanley2005real}.
+NEAT is explained in more detail in Section~\ref{sec:evolving_anns}.